This post may include affiliate links; see our disclosure policy.

 Use fresh or frozen blueberries

-Don’t feel like you have to have a load of fresh blueberries for this one!
-This recipe calls for 4 cups fresh blueberries: which we had on hand from blueberry picking in Michigan.
+This recipe calls for 4 cups fresh blueberries, which I had on hand from blueberry picking in Michigan.
 Don’t have access to that many blueberries?
 You can use frozen too!
-Add them to the recipe frozen: no need to defrost.
-Keep in mind that store-bought frozen berries can be a little more tart than fresh berries, so you may want to add a hint more sugar to the filling.
+You can add frozen berries right to the crumble: no need to defrost.
+Store-bought frozen berries can be a little more tart than fresh berries, so you may want to add a hint more sugar to the filling.

-There are special precautions to take for baking with blueberries in cobbler, muffins and scones (the berries can bleed and dye the baked goods purple!).
-But with a crumble, there’s no risk: the berries don’t mix with the dry goods.
-This crumble is also a great place to use fresh blueberries that you froze to preserve them: just throw them into the pan frozen.
+When baking with frozen berries in blueberry muffins or blueberry scones, there’s a risk the berries can bleed and dye the baked goods purple.
+But with a crumble, there’s no need to worry!
+This crumble is also a great place to use fresh blueberries that you froze to preserve them.

 This recipe calls for 7 tablespoons butter.
 If you bake a lot, you’ll notice most crumble and crisp recipes call for either 6 tablespoons of butter or 8 tablespoons.
 But trust us!
 Seven is the magic number here, and it makes for absolutely perfect crumbles.